 6. Keep it local with Qantas First Class

-Australia’s legacy carrier offers First Class only on its Airbus A380 flights, which currently serve Los Angeles, Dallas/Fort Worth, Dubai and London from Sydney and Melbourne.
+Australia’s legacy carrier offers First Class only on its Airbus A380 flights, which currently serve Los Angeles, Dallas/Fort Worth, Singapore and London from Sydney and Melbourne.

 Whilst not necessarily regarded as being at the top of the pack in terms of its First Class cabin and service, those loyal to Qantas will take comfort in a familiar environment (and that sigh of relief when you hear an Australian accent when boarding a flight overseas).